aoldoni/personal-blog/content/music/_index.md

   &nbsp;
   &nbsp;

 Sometimes some very kind people allow me to play with them.
-In some extreme cases, these very kind people also record music together with me.
+In some cases, these very kind people also record music together with me.
 Below is a list of music I played bass guitar on.